ivan-radic/udl-documentation/docs/numbers.md

 ## Suffix characters 2

-This one works exactly like Prefix1 option, just works from the other end : Let's use "__B O D__" as examples:
+This one works exactly like Prefix1 option, just works from the other end : Let's use "B O D" as examples:

 ```
 1011B